thivindu/apim-distributed-dev-setup/README.md

     cd apim-distributed-dev-setup
     ```
 2. Extract the packs into the `components` directory:
-    Ensure that the packs are placed in the `components` directory with the following exact folder names:
+    Ensure the packs are placed in the `components` directory with the following exact folder names:
     - `wso2am-acp`
     - `wso2am-tm`
     - `wso2am-universal-gw`